 The prior of these two requires the area earn four-fifths of the area’s median per capita income.

 The multifamily program incentives in the state of Utah are given on a community-by-community basis.
-Although there are certain qualifying standards, they apply to number of residents and shared living space more than other “high-hanging fruit” qualifiers.
+Although there are certain qualifying standards, they apply to a number of residents and shared living space more than other “high-hanging fruit” qualifiers.

 After a consultant from the power company comes to your residence, you’ll be able to choose what energy upgrades you’d like to install to complement the efficiency of your solar-powered home.